-Moreover, if you used specialized search engine, such as Google Scholar or a college library database, there’s a good chance the work is true scholarship.
+Moreover, if you used specialized search engine, such as Google Scholar or a university library database, there’s a good chance the work is true scholarship.
 But still check to see if it’s peer-reviewed.

 What to Watch Out For: Sometimes we will find works that provide us with great, well-informed knowledge on a topic.
 This may be a spectacular article in National Geographic, Scientific American or a witty and interesting book on a fun topic by a popular publisher, such as Simon and Schuster.
 While these are great for giving you insight, they are not scholarship because they are not peer-reviewed publications.

 Let me make an important distinction here.
 Peer-review is not just a barrier to keep certain people out of a special “scholar’s club”; it’s meant to help filter out work that is not up to scholarly evidentiary standards and, perhaps most importantly, to make sure the work actually “pushes the field forward,” which is a snappy way of saying that it provides new information on a topic.

 There are plenty of published works in the world which provide reliable information on a topic, but do not add anything new to the discussion.
 The most common scholarship-doppelgänger in this regard are works written by career journalists.
 They often do a fantastic job in summarizing the available scholarship on a topic and write in an invigorating, accessible way.
 A good example might be David McCullough who has written on American historical topics spanning the Brooklyn Bridge to the Wright Brothers.
 But summarizing old ideas do not push a field forward, even though it may introduce ideas to a much broader audience (with much more lucid prose).
 Thus, some of the basic genre conventions of scholarship is that it uses a solid ground of evidence to build to a conclusion (thesis) that is new or significant.
 McCullough’s works tend to summarize ideas already in circulation, albeit in very lucid prose.